hyperledger/fabric/test/tools/LTE/README.md

 ## How to Run The tests

-To run all the available tests with default parameters, run:
+To run all the available tests, run:
 ```
 cd fabric/test/tools/LTE/scripts
-./runbenchmark.sh all
+./runbenchmark.sh -f parameters_daily_CI.sh all
 ```
+where the file `parameters_daily_CI.sh` has all the necessary test parameters.

-you can run individual tests without running all the available tests by giving the name of the test as parameter, instead of `all`.
+You can run individual tests without running all the available tests by giving the name of the test as parameter, instead of `all`.
 You can get the available test names by:
 ```